Automotive industry in the Philippines: History

-In the early days of the Filipino automobile market, American-made cars from Mercury, Buick, Chevrolet, Ford, and Dodge have dominated the car market from the 1920s all the way to the early 1970s.
-And the country pioneered the establishment of the automotive assembly in the Southeast Asian region.
-An import substitution policy was developed for the 1950s, which led to the prohibition of and then punishingly high tariffs on the import of fully built-up cars from 1951 until 1972.
+During the early days of the Filipino automobile industry, American-made marques such as Mercury, Buick, Chevrolet, Ford, and Dodge dominated the market from the 1920s through the early 1970s.
+The country pioneered the establishment of automotive assembly in the Southeast Asian region.
+An import substitution policy introduced in the 1950s led to a ban on fully-built vehicle imports, which was later replaced by high tariffs from 1951 until 1972.

-American and European-made cars were a common sight on the country's road by the 1960s.
-In that same decade, Japanese-made cars were introduced in the market.
-The country's auto industry was on the number one spot in the entirety of Southeast Asia during that period.
-By the mid-1960s, fuel economy and practicality began to become important criteria for a growing number of car buyers in the country.
-The Japanese car manufacturers were at the forefront of cars that feature fuel economy and practicality.
-At this point, American car manufacturers like General Motors turned to their European and Australian subsidiaries Vauxhall and Holden, to bring in the mid-size and compact cars to compete against Japanese marques in the growing car market.
+American- and European-made cars were a common sight on the country's road by the 1960s.
+In that same decade, Japanese-made cars were introduced to the market.
+The Philippine auto industry was at the forefront of the Southeast Asian auto industry during that period.
+By the mid-1960s, fuel economy and practicality became important criteria for a growing number of car buyers in the country, which the Japanese car manufacturers were best equipped to serve.
+Consequently, General Motors (among other American manufacturers) utilized its European and Australian subsidiaries, Vauxhall and Holden, to introduce mid-size and compact cars to compete with Japanese marques in the expanding market.